 Beyond writing, editing, and research, which are ongoing, Cara is both an academic and a professional speaker.
 A frequent presenter at conferences, fundraisers, and seminars, she has spoken at Drew University's Center for Holocaust/Genocide Study giving the 12th annual lecture on Gender and Genocide; at the University of Wisconsin conference, “Eating, Cooking, Culture: The Politics and History of Food,” and also at Ca’Foscari, the University of Venice, on her book, In Memory's Kitchen: A Legacy from the Women of Terezin."
 In addition, she has been the keynote speaker at the Oxford Symposium on Food & Cookery at Oxford University; the Charles Phelps Taft lecturer at the University of Cincinnati; keynote speaker at the Symposium for Professional Food Writers at Greenbrier; featured speaker at the Second Annual Interdisciplinary Conference on Food and Culture at Boston University; lecturer for the United States Holocaust Memorial Museum; the Skirball Cultural Center in Los Angeles; the UJA-Federation; the American Institute of Wine & Food; the Oldways Preservation & Exchange Trust; and the Food Studies Program at New York University.

 She has also lectured at New York's venerable National Arts Club on Charles Dickens and food history during the Victorian period.
 And has spoken, too, at The Museum of Jewish Heritage on the subject of Italian Jews, Italian Jewish food and foodways, and Italian Jewish culture, a longstanding interest.
-(Currently, she is researching the history of the Venetian Ghetto.
-The 500th anniversary of its founding is to be commemorated in 2016.)
+(Currently, she is exploring the history and culture of the Venetian Ghetto.
+The 500th anniversary of its founding was commemorated in 2016.)

 Cara has been featured on local, national, and international television and radio shows both here and abroad, among them "The News Hour with Jim Lehrer" (PBS), "The Morning Show" (CNN), "All Things Considered" (NPR), the "Food Network," and "The Voice of America."